 Full Mouth Dental Implants Honolulu, HI

 Full mouth dental implants use four or more implant fixtures to hold an entire arch of teeth in place.
 Also known as implant-supported dentures, full mouth implants are usually permanent, but can also be used to hold a removable denture in place.
-Permanent full mouth implants remain in your mouth at all times and can be adjusted by your Honolulu, HI dentist, Dr. Dino Dee.
+Permanent full mouth implants remain in your mouth at all times and can be adjusted by your Honolulu, HI dentist, Dr. Dee.
 Patients should take out and soak their implant-supported removable dentures each night before going to sleep.
 Permanent implant-supported dentures do not need any soaking or extra care.

 Can Anyone Receive Dental Implants?